0xCozart/SnoopLeaderBoard/README.md

 # SnoopLeaderBoard

-SPA that displays user data for GNJ token holders and displays their ranking against other Advenuture Corp. users.
+SPA that displays user data for GNJ token holders their ranking against other Advenuture Corp. users.

 ### Frontend
 - Typescript